-- Mortality rates For 2017 and 2016, the RP-2006 Employee and Healthy Annuitant Mortality Headcount Weighted Table, with generational projection using scale MP-2016.
-For 2017 and 2016, the PBGC Disabled Males and Females with OASDI Table was used for Disabled Participants. - Accumulated eligibility credits liability Amount is equal to the value of benefits earned by active participants that would be provided during periods of unemployment when employer contributions would not otherwise provide coverage or benefits.
+- Mortality rates For 2018, the RP-2006 Employee and Healthy Annuitant Mortality Headcount Weighted Table, with generational projection using scale MP-2018.
+For 2017, the RP-2006 Employee and Healthy Annuitant Mortality Headcount Weighted Table, with generational projection using scale MP-2016.
+For 2018 and 2017, the PBGC Disabled Males and Females with OASDI Table was used for Disabled Participants. - Accumulated eligibility credits liability Amount is equal to the value of benefits earned by active participants that would be provided during periods of unemployment when employer contributions would not otherwise provide coverage or benefits.

+Changes in actuarial assumptions for postretirement benefit obligations noted above reflect the December 31, 2018 valuation results adjusted for the change in the discount rate from 3.72% at December 31, 2017 to 4.42% at December 31, 2018.
 The foregoing assumptions are based upon the presumption that the Fund will continue.
 Were the Fund to terminate, different actuarial assumptions and other factors might be applicable in determining the actuarial present value of the postretirement benefit obligation.